 A vegan world is every animal rights activist’s dream.
-Its not as far fetched an idea as it was, even ten years ago, and the world is definitely moving towards it.
-From plant based media trends, to medically recommended plant based diets, the move in food is away from meat and this is really great news.
+It’s not as farfetched an idea as it was, even ten years ago, and the world is definitely moving towards it.
+From plant based media trends, to medically recommended plant-based diets, the move in food is away from meat, and this is really great news.
 Still, the way things are raises questions for alot of people.
 Why isn’t everyone vegan at that point?
 Why does even the word vegan still illicit such doubt and derision?
-And what is plant based or reducitarism eating all about?
+And what is plant-based or reducatarian eating all about?

 A world of sustainable eating which advocates veganism and is vegan and reducartarian is a much better and healthier world for all.
 In practical terms, its a world of reduced health care costs, cruelty, aggression, mass starvation, climate change.
-It means a world were vegan products are as easily to find, affordable and plentiful as non vegan products.
+It means a world were vegan products are as easy to find, affordable and plentiful as nonvegan products.
 Where every restaurant had vegan options, and vegan restaurants are everywhere.
-A world in which food companies reduce and replace animal products in their foods for plant based equivalents.
+A world in which food companies reduce and replace animal products in their foods for plant-based equivalents.

-The numbers of vegans in the past 13 years has risen from 2% to 8% and even higher in some countries.
+The numbers of vegans in the past 13 years has risen from 2% to 8% or higher in some countries.
 That a small but significant rise.
-The other other good news story is the 30% or more reduction of animal products consumed in the west.
+The other good news story is the 30% or more reduction of animal products consumed in the west.
 These are great trends that indicate real change in how people are eating, and thinking about the foods they eat.
-There is still the problem of the rise of middle class meat consumption in non western countries.
-Hopefully this can be stemmed by continued support of plant based eating from global agencies like the UN, medical associations ( the AMA recently endorsed a plant base diet for hospitals and health) as well as the social media and activist presence of vegans worldwide.
+There is still the problem of the rise of middle class meat consumption in non-western countries.
+Hopefully this can be stemmed by the continued support of plant-based eating from global agencies like the UN, medical associations ( the AMA recently endorsed a plant base diet for hospitals and health) as well as the social media and activist presence of vegans worldwide.

 In all, there is definitely reason to hope.
-For animals, both farmed and wildlife, any change towards plant based eating is welcome and a matter of survival for many.
-Veganism might still be viewed as extreme but the feelings and thinking behind it sure aren’t.
-The interest and move towards veganism and plant based eating does show that not only activists, but the mainstream, are seeing, caring and trying to help.
+For animals, both farmed and wildlife, any change towards plant-based eating is welcome, and it’s a matter of survival for many.
+Veganism might still be viewed as extreme, but the feelings and thinking behind it sure aren’t.
+The interest and move towards veganism and plant-based eating does show that not only activists, but the mainstream, are seeing, caring and trying to help.
 We are becoming a vegan world.